teetime-framework/TeeTime/src/main/java/teetime/framework/scheduling/globaltaskpool/README.txt

 Q: When to self-schedule?
 A:
-	- if the stage is a front stage
+	- if the stage is a producer and not yet terminated (with no input ports)
-	- if the input ports of the stage still contain elements
+	- if the input ports of the stage still contain elements and not yet terminated [- if the stage is a front stage and not yet terminated (with at least one non-empty input port)]

 Q: Should front stages always be added to the back of the queue?
 A: Yes.
 If there are two front stages E and F with priorities of 4 and 5, respectively, then E gets a chance to be executed.